 Sarangkot is the higher look point.
 It provides a view of the lake and city along with the Annapurna Range.

 Kathmandu Valley is filled with temples and ancient palaces.
 It has a lot to offer.
 Your kid will have fun and also gain knowledge.

-Places like SyambhuNath, BoudhaNath, PashupatiNath full of natural beauty and religious importance will amuse your kids.
-They will have beautiful experience and memories after the trip.
+Places like SyambhuNath, Boudhanath, Pashupatinath full of natural beauty and religious importance will amuse your kids.
+They will have beautiful experiences and memories after the trip.

 Bringing your kids to trek along with you is an adventure.
 Nepal is the perfect destination to travel with your children.
-You children have extensive outdoor experience in Nepal.
+Your children have extensive outdoor experience in Nepal.